Open Conceptual Data Models

 - Gives rise to 'data silos'

-RDF's use of HTTP-based URLs
+RDF's use of Generic HTTP-based URIs

 - Externalises the data and schema